daac-tools/daachorse/README.md

   (e.g., structures implementing `Eq`.)**

   Not supported.
-This library creates Aho-Corasick automata that use a data structure called *Double Array* trie and an algorithm that performs XOR operations on the haystack.
+This library creates Aho-Corasick automata that use a data structure called *double-array* trie and an algorithm that performs XOR operations on the haystack.
 Therefore, the haystack must be a sequence of integers.